-Equation 1 separates the temporal variability of the cosmic ray flux impinging on the Earth (the $J(T, \phi)$ term) and local parameters (altitude and geomagnetic cutoff rigidity) via Y and $P{\rm c}$ .
-The CRII strongly depends on the altitude and geographical location, the latter via the geomagnetic rigidity cutoff Pc.
-The CRII dependence on the
+Equation (1) separates the temporal variability of the cosmic ray flux impinging on the Earth (the $J(T,\varphi)$ term) and local parameters (altitude and geomagnetic cutoff rigidity) via Y and $P_c$ .
+The CRII strongly depends on the altitude and geographical location, the latter via the geomagnetic rigidity cutoff $P_c$ .
+The CRII dependence on the solar modulation ( $\varphi$ ) is relatively weak (10-50%), but it is responsible for the observed temporal variations.
+Some examples of the CRII at different altitudes and locations are shown in Fig. 2, while the lower panel of Fig. 4 depicts the geographical distribution of CRII for the atmospheric depth h = 300 g/cm.

 Fig. 2.
-CRII as a function of the modulation potential $\phi$ for different locations and altitudes (computations by Usoskin and Kovaltsov, 2006).
-Lower curves with solid symbols and upper curves with open symbols correspond to the atmospheric depths of 700 g/cm (about 3 km altitude) and 300 g/cm (about 9km), respectively.
-The results are shown for the geomagnetic pole ( $P_c$ =0), mid-latitude ( $P_c$ =5 GV, about 40° geomagnetic latitude) and equator ( $P_c$ = 15 GV).
+CRII as a function of the modulation potential $\varphi$ for different locations and altitudes (computations by Usoskin and Kovaltsov 2006).
+Lower curves with solid symbols and upper curves with open symbols correspond to the atmospheric depths of 700 g/cm2 (about 3 km altitude) and 300 g/cm2 (about 9 km), respectively.
+The results are shown for the geomagnetic pole ( $P_c = 0$ ), mid-latitude ( $P_c = 5$ GV, about 40° geomagnetic latitude) and equator ( $P_c = 15$ GV).